 Along with the important information stored in these documents, it helps to avoid legal issues that could arise about previous voting records or other important decisions.

 Public companies need to keep records of stock issued, stock transfers and stockholder information permanently.
 Any legal disputes that arise about who owns what part of the company or stock are easily resolved when these records are kept.

 When they are not, a business could spend years in legal battles sorting out issues that could have been easily resolved by retaining these important documents.

 Financial Brokers or Investors

 For businesses that deal in the stock market, the Securities and Exchange Commission requires the business to keep detailed records of all financial transactions.
 This includes account statements, trade confirmation, cancelled checks and other documents related to investments and trading.

 A broker or financial investment officer might be penalized by government agencies for not keeping these records on hand and available for the required periods, in some cases up to six or seven years.

 Accounting and Financial Statements

 Every business needs accurate accounting records and financial statements in case of an IRS audit.
 An IRS audit can go back several years.

-Without these records available, a business has no way to prove expenses or deductions.
+Without these documents available, a business has no way to prove expenses or deductions.